sohaibjb/Transcripter/README.md

 # Transcripter
-This Rep. shows how to use OpenAI's Whisper to transcribe audio and audiovisual files, and how to save that transcription as a plain text file or as a VTT/SRT caption file.
+This Rep. shows how to use OpenAI's Whisper to transcribe a link from Youtube and audiovisual files, and how to save that transcription as a plain text file or as a VTT/SRT caption file.